-1. Click the down arrow in the Snap to Grid combo button wo or right-click on the Time Ruler and select Snap Properties from the popup menu to display the Snap to Grid dialog box.
+Click the down arrow in the Snap to Grid combo button ■ or right-click on the Time Ruler and select Snap Properties from the popup menu to display the Snap to Grid dialog box.

-- 2. Select one of the following options: - Musical Time-note intervals (whole, half, etc.) - Events-any data in a clip - Markers-any marker in a project - Clip Boundaries-the start or end of any clip - Absolute Time-a number of samples, frames, or seconds set by you - 3.
-If you selected Musical Time or Absolute Time, select Move To to align selections and clips to the grid, or Move By to move clips by the grid interval. - Click OK.
+- 2. If you want to set the Snap Grid in the Inline Piano Roll view, click the PRV Mode tab; if you want to set the Snap Grid in Clips view, click the Clips tab. - 3.
+Select one of the following options: - Musical Time-note intervals (whole, half, etc.) - Events-any data in a clip - Markers-any marker in a project - Clip Boundaries-the start or end of any clip - Absolute Time-a number of samples, frames, or seconds set by you

+- 4. If you selected Musical Time or Absolute Time, select Move To to align selections and clips to the grid, or Move By to move clips by the grid interval. - 5.
+Click OK.